genestack/user-tutorials/source/guide/pipelines-expression_arrays_include.rst

           estimation of the absolute levels of gene expression and only a sigle dye is used.

-As a next step, the normalised microarray samples can be assessed using the **Microarray Quality Control** application to detect and remove potential outliers.
-Normalised microarrays that are of good quality can then be processed for downstream processing such as Dose Response Analysis or Test Differential Expression.
+The normalised data can be assessed with the **Microarray quality control** application enabling you to detect potential outliers and probably remove them from the downstream analysis.
+Good quality data can be further processed with **Dose response analysis** or **Test differential expression for microarrays** applications.

 The application is based on the `limma`_ R package.